greenpeace/ecompare/README.md

 ## Install

 Currently this script is provided as source code in **[Go](https://golang.org/dl/)**.
 You can easily download it and compile.
 Still if some people find it useful I can compile executables and add the links here.

+## Note

+This script works by parsing both text-based files with a regular expression rule to find emails, sha256 hashes or ID numbers.
+The advantage of using regular expressions to parse the files is speed, as the user doesn't has to adjust the files format.
+The disadvantage is that sometimes certain email addresses aren't grabbed.
+Mostly it will be invalid email addresses, but the script report will not match the CRM report.